sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 Every call to the high-level DSLs creates a `StreamsGraphNode` and adds different metadata, according to the function called, to the state of the parents etc.

-For instance, when we do a `merge()`, this adds a `StreamsGraphNode` whose parents are the 2 original incoming KStreams `StreamsGraphNode`s.
+For instance, when we do a `merge()`, this adds a `StreamsGraphNode` to the Logical Plan, whose parents are the 2 original incoming KStreams `StreamsGraphNode`s.
 It also flags this new node as a _mergeNode_ and as _repartitionRequired_ if one of the original incoming KStreams already required repartitioning.
 When we to build the Topology, each merge node is going to be converted to a Processor with 2 parents, that will let data pass through (to its child).

 Before that, Kafka Streams will try to optimize its Logical Plan (the `StreamsGraphNode`s) before building the Physical Plan (the Processors).
-To do this, it relies on the medata we're talking about.
+To do this, it relies on the metadata we're talking about.

 ## StreamsBuilder to Topology

 When we `.build()` our `StreamsBuilder`, the first thing it does is check if the optimization are opt-in.
 If that's the case, it optimizes the graph of `StreamsGraphNode` to a new graph of `StreamsGraphNode` (actually, it mutates it).
 Then it can build the low level `Topology`.
 To do so, it iterates over all the ordered nodes and ask them to `writeToTopology`.

-Right now, there are 2 kinds of optimizations:
+There are 2 kinds of optimizations:

 - KTable Source Topics: don't always build a `-changelog` topic if it can reuse the source topic, to avoid duplicating the source topic.